 Your score will be given to you immediately following completion of the examination.
 The following summary describes the score reporting process:

 – If you pass, you will receive a successful score report

 – If you do not pass, you will receive a diagnostic report indicating your strengths and weaknesses by examination type on the score report

-You may register to take your exams and find more information on the PSI Louisiana Insurance page or by calling (800) 733-9267.
+You can register to take your exams — as well as find out more information — on the PSI Louisiana Insurance page or by calling (800) 733-9267.

 You will process your fingerprints through PSI.
 You must pass your exam before you make reservations.
 Appointments can be made on their website or by phone at (800) 733-9267.

 Note: The fee for fingerprinting services is $39.25.

 Step 4: Louisiana Insurance Adjuster License Application